leodamasceno/imager/README.md

 Update the tag as you want.
 In the example above, we used ***0.0.1***.

+Push it to your repository if you're deploying to production, such as Docker Hub, Jfrog Artifactory, AWS ECR, etc.

 Then, run it locally with the following command:
 ```
 docker run -p 80:4567 imager:0.0.1